Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 What Reese wants to express is complex, but the fusion is cleverly interspersed, and the special awkward position of Creoles between people of color and British whites, the racial conflict on the island, the injustice of women in the combination of law and marriage, And the struggles of a Clio woman's life are revealed in just one short novel.

-Boundless Bathing Sea completely shatters this polarized contrast, and while providing a reasonable explanation for her madness, exposes the psychological scars of the people of color in the colony.
+Boundless Bathing Sea completely shatters this polarized contrast, and while providing a reasonable explanation for her madness, it exposes the psychological scars of people of color in the colony.

 12. The Turn of the Screw